46desab/4webm/README.md

 ```bash
 $ ./4webm.sh -i input.mp4
 ```
- The output file name will always be `inputfilename_DATE_TIME.webm`.
+ Unless a name is specified with `-o`, the output file name will default to `inputfilename_DATE_TIME.webm`.
 If a different max. file size, duration and audio compatibility is desired, specify a board and enable the audio flag:

 ```bash
 $ ./4webm.sh -i input.mp4 -b wsg -a